ChrisT-CC/whitehair/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for creating templates
 - [Materialize](https://materializecss.com/) used to style the project
 - [Font Awesome](https://fontawesome.com/) used for icons
-- [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) used for manual testing and responsiveness
+- [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) used for manual testing and responsiveness
 - [GitHub](https://github.com/) used to host repo
 - [Git](https://git-scm.com/) used for version control
 - [Gitpod](https://www.gitpod.io/) used as IDE